JOB SEEKER TIPS

 It inspires the prospective employer to pick up the phone and ask you to come in for an interview.

 Looking for a template for your newly developed resume..look here for templates and ideas… click here

 OK, now that you have a job interview, you need to give yourself the best chance and make a good impression to ensure you get that job!

-- Research the company - Find out as much as you can about the company through annual reports, Newspapers, Value Line," etc. Your effort will show in the job interview, and you’ll be seen as proactive, hardworking and astute.
+Research the company – find out as much as you can about the company, research the website, get to know the business, you will be asked a question on what you know of the company.
+Your effort will show in the job interview and you will be seen as proactive, hardworking and astute

-- Clearly state your interest - By the conclusion of the interview, state that you are definitely interested in the position and would like to know when the next step will take place.
-It’s best to demonstrate this interest throughout the session.
-Be careful not to go overboard.
+Be Positive – do not highlight any negatives in previous employment.
+You may be asked a question on working with a difficult colleague or customer, choose an example where you demonstrate empathy and was able to work through the difficulty to achieve a positive outcome.
+Clearly state your interest – at the conclusion of the interview, state that you are definitely interested in the position and would like to know when the next step will take place.
+Don’t forget to be careful not to go overboard.

 Get in Touch

 Looking for that Job?